-Joel McHorse is a son of noted potter Christine McHorse.
-He learned to make pottery from his mother and began making pottery in the 1990's.
-His early work was a combination of traditional Navajo shapes and incised designs along with his own distinctive silver work that he used as finials on the lids.
+Joel McHorse (b.1969) is a son of renowned potter Christine McHorse.
+He learned to make pottery from his mother and in the 1990s.
+His early work was a combination of traditional Navajo shapes and incised designs along with his own distinctive silverwork that he used as finials on the lids.
 He took nearly a decade away from the clay to become an architect.
 Joel said of his early work, "The successes of form and composition that I see in my pottery I try to utilized in my architecture."
 The opposite could be said today as the success of his architectural career has created a new direction in his work in the clay and especially in silver.
-Joel's pottery can be found in museums such as the IAIA Museum, the Boston Museum of Fine Arts/Peabody Essex and the Heard Museum.
-His work is unique and timely and definitely a potter to watch!
+Joel's pottery can be found in museums such as the IAIA Museum, the Boston Museum of Fine Arts, Peabody Essex, and the Heard Museum.
+His work is unique and timely and definitely a potter to watch.

 No products were found matching your selection.